SyncProxy/syncproxy-quickstart-windev-android/README.md

 ## Database schema management

 The **SyncProxy** sync client will create the embedded database for you !
 You won't need to worry about the tedious schema management (create tables, created columns, etc.).
 Every upgrade made to your backend database will apply to the embedded database during the synchronization.
->All you have to do is adapt the analysis and the schema of your WinDev Mobile application to stay in tune with database structures.
+>All you have to do is adapt the analysis and the schema of your WinDev Mobile application to stay in tune with the database structures.

 ## Notes